csc301-fall-2021/team-project-11-nahdet-el-mahrousa/deliverable-1/planning.md

 2. As a starting up entrepreneur,
 I want to find a reliable agency or lawyer,
-So that I could prepare all legal pappers required for my business.
+So that I could prepare all legal papers required for my business.
 Given legal documents are sent to my business,
 WHEN a lawyer reviewed and upgrade my papers,
-THEN the government gives me premission/certificate.
+THEN the government gives me permission/certificate.

 3. As a starting up entrepreneur,
 I want to connect with previous starting up entrepreneurs, So that I could learn from their experience.
 Given I have a question and I do not know where to find the answer, WHEN I talk with another entrepreneur,
-THEN he shar his experience with me and help me.
+THEN he shares his experience with me and help me.

 4. As an investor,
 I want to know more about situations of the starting up business in my area, So that I knew which business should I invest.
 Given I do not know what is the local trend,
-WHEN I read through data about starting up companys in my region, THEN I knew what options do I have.
+WHEN I read through data about starting up companies in my region, THEN I knew what options do I have.

 5. As an investor,